 - Review any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - Are work-planning processes results-based?
-If not, suggest ways to re-orientate work planning to focus on results? - Examine the use of the project's results framework/ logframe as a management tool and review any changes made to it since project start.
+If not, suggest ways to re-orientate work planning to focus on results?

-2 Populate with data from the Logframe and scorecards
+3 Populate with data from the Logframe and scorecards

-3 Populate with data from the Project Document
+4 Populate with data from the Project Document

-4 If available
+5 If available

-5 Colour code this column only
+6 Colour code this column only

-6 Use the 6 point Progress Towards Results Rating Scale: HS, S, MS, MU, U, HU
+7 Use the 6-point Progress Towards Results Rating Scale: HS, S, MS, MU, U, HU